-Continuing Education Units (CEUs) are available to participants for completion of the online courses or the entire webcast series.
+Continuing Education Units (CEUs) are available to participants for completion of the online courses.
 The Continuing Education Unit is a nationally recognized method of quantifying the time spent engaging in professional development and training activities.
 Ten hours of instruction = 1.0 CEU.
 One hour of instruction = 0.1 CEU.
 To purchase a CEU, please contact Teri Blankenship at email@example.com.

 Recertification / Licensure